-- the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (as amended) and the Local Government Pension Scheme (Administration) Regulations 2008 (as amended). - the Rates and Adjustments Certificate, which can be found appended to the Fund actuary's triennial valuation report; - actuarial factors for valuing early retirement costs and the cost of buying extra service; and - the Statement of Investment Principles.
+- the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (as amended), the Local Government Pension Scheme (Administration) Regulations 2008 (as amended) and the Local Government Pension Scheme Regulations 2013. - the Rates and Adjustments Certificate, which can be found appended to the Fund actuary's triennial valuation report; - actuarial factors for valuing early retirement costs and the cost of buying extra service; and - the Statement of Investment Principles.

-This is the framework within which the Fund's actuary carries out triennial valuations to set employers' contributions, provides recommendations to the Administering Authority when other funding decisions are required, such as when employers join or leave the Fund.
+This is the framework within which the Fund's actuary carries out triennial valuations to set employers' contributions and provides recommendations to the Administering Authority when other funding decisions are required, such as when employers join or leave the Fund.
 The FSS applies to all employers participating in the Fund.